 The area was first called Gem Ranch when it was established on land owned by J.W.
 Ellsworth.
 However, when it received a post office on December 14, 1885, it was shortened to Gem.

 In 1886, John Houston, originally from Tennessee, moved his family to Thomas County and is identified with some of the pioneer farmers in the area.
 One of his children, P. Sherman Houston, would grow up to become an important part of Gem’s progress.

-By 1887, three railroads were making plans to build their tracks within the county.
+By 1887, three railroads were planning to build their tracks within the county.
 One of these was the Chicago, Kansas, and Nebraska Railroad, later known as the Rock Island Railroad, which had laid tracks as far as Norton in Norton County.
-However the railroad refused to extend its tracks unless the people of Thomas County would pay them $60,000, the C. K. & N. Railroad was going to stop at Norton.
-In a bond election, the funds were approved and the tracks were laid to Colby in 1888.
+However, the railroad refused to extend its tracks unless the people of Thomas County would pay them $60,000, the C. K. & N. Railroad was going to stop at Norton.
+In a bond election, the funds were approved, and the tracks were laid to Colby in 1888.
 Depots were established at Rexford, Gem, Levant, and Brewster.